Rhoumi/sardine/docs/sardine_doc/src/editors/fishery.md

-# Fishery Web
+# Sardine Web

 ![img](fishery_web.png)

 You don't need a text editor to play with **Sardine**.
-Just start **Sardine** with its own text editor by typing `fishery web`.
+Just start **Sardine** with its own text editor by typing `sardine web`.
 You can optionally the `--port` and  `--host` arguments for fine-tuning your local server:

-    fishery web
+    sardine web
-    fishery web --port 12345
+    sardine web --port 12345
-    fishery web --host 0.0.0.0 --port 8000
+    sardine web --host 0.0.0.0 --port 8000

 Your web browser will open as a result of typing the command.
 Our text editor is a web application living in your web browser,